You are here

 In 2006-2007 she served as Co-Chair of the Committee to elect Kirsten Gillibrand for NY’s 20th congressional district.
 Gillibrand was appointed as NY State’s junior senator in early 2009 and Ms. Planalp continues to serve on her finance committee.
 Additionally, she is involved on a national level with politics as a member of the national finance committee for the Democratic National Committee.
 Ms. Planalp was appointed by President Obama in March 2014 to serve on the Presidential Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.

 Ms. Planalp is a Vice President of the board of the Film Society of Lincoln Center where she chairs the Governance Committee and serves on the Executive Committee.
 During her tenure she has also contributed new programming initiatives around environmental, cultural and social issues by bringing Mountainfilm Festival based in Telluride, Colorado to Lincoln Center’s campus in 2010.
-Ms. Planalp has also been an Advisory Board member of the Social Enterprise Program at Columbia Business School since 2006.
+Ms. Planalp has also been an Advisory Board member of the Tamer Center for Social Enterprise at Columbia Business School since 2006.
 Ms. Planalp was also instrumental in starting the first Shakespeare festival in New York City in April 2014 which was borne out of her film Shakespeare High.

 Ms. Planalp holds a BS in Communications from Boston University and an MBA in Finance and Marketing from Columbia Business School.
 She was ranked in the top 10 in the U.S.A. in the Women’s A Division of squash racquets between 1990 and 1995 and in the top three in New York City in 1993 and 1994 during which time she won the Metropolitan Championship in New York City in 1993 and 1994.
 Ms. Planalp lives in New York City and Martha’s Vineyard with her two boys.